 Reservation Cancellation Procedure

-If, for any reason, a cancellation has to be made, please call Tim Millin at (608) 343-4190 or contact your captain.
+If, for any reason, a cancellation has to be made, please call Glen Pampuch at (608) 387-0624 or contact your captain.
 Your captain will contact you two days prior to your trip and provide a contact phone number.
 You may cancel your trip due to poor weather by calling your captain.
 Your captain may cancel any outing whenever weather or safety issues arise.

 The boat is equipped with a wheelchair ramp and has room for up to four wheelchairs.
 A full tank of gas is provided.